 5. You need to be prepared to give it time

 I’ve met some people who say they want to get into recruitment for a year or two to put some money in the bank before they follow their real dream career.
 These people should think twice because it doesn’t happen overnight.
 When you are new to the job, it takes months – sometimes years – to establish trust with your candidates and clients, and to build up a good base of relationships.
 I’ve told potential employees who are new to the industry that they can’t expect much in the way of dividends until at least 6 months into the job, but realistically they’ll have to graft at it for 1-2 years before they will start to see real results.
 To me it seems crazy to do all that hard work and then leave just as your relationships start to blossom – after all, that’s when it really starts to be fun, too!

 Does this sound like you?

-If you’ve read this blog post and are thinking that recruitment sounds perfect for you, feel free to send us your CV (or contact details are on the bottom of our web pages).
-Axcis has offices in London, Birmingham, Liverpool, Bristol and Newport – and even though we are not currently recruiting, we are always willing to receive the details of those who are keen to show us what they can do!
+If you’ve read this blog post and are thinking that recruitment sounds perfect for you, feel free to send us your CV.
+Axcis has offices across England and Wales – and we are always willing to receive the details of those who are keen to show us what they can do!
 As a company, Axcis is growing rapidly – we are proud to be one of the fastest growing education recruitment companies in the UK – and as such we are always on the lookout for new talent to help us continue to expand.